galaxyproject/galaxy-hub/content/community/governance/index.md

 ## Project Mission Statement

-The Galaxy project is a global open science collaboration providing free access to shareable, reproducible, transparent, best practice data intensive analysis for all researchers.
+The Galaxy Project is a global open science collaboration, providing free access to shareable, reproducible, transparent, best practice data intensive analysis for all researchers.

 In support of this mission, project activities include maintaining source code, documentation, data analysis tools, training resources, analysis services, technical support, and an inclusive, self-governing community.